What kinds of water birds can you find in Alaska?

 One of the BEST ways to find these water birds in Alaska is to look for them on land with their wings spread out.
 Double-crested Cormorants don’t have waterproof feathers, so after swimming, they have to dry them.

-To learn even more, check out these other guides!
+To learn more about birds in Alaska, check out these other guides!

 Which of these water birds have you seen before in Alaska?